 Environmental Analysis.
 In the absence of a required state or federal agency environmental review for the project, the planning commission may require an analysis of impacts to historic, cultural, and archaeological resources, soil erosion (water and wind), flora, and water quality and water supply in the area, when there is reason to believe that adverse impacts to such may occur.

 Solid Waste or Hazardous Waste.
-As applicable, plans for the spill prevention, clean-up, and disposal of fuels, oils, and hazardous wastes, as well as collection methods for solid waste generated by the project.
+The WECS facility requirements shall include plans for the spill prevention, clean-up, and disposal of fuels, oils, and hazardous wastes, as well as collection methods for solid waste generated by the project.
+All solid waste and hazardous materials related to the construction, operation, and maintenance of a WECS facility shall be handled, stored or disposed of in accordance with the approved waste management plan and in accordance with all applicable Federal, state and County laws and regulations.

 Height Restrictions and Hazard Review.
 Compliance with any applicable airport overlay zone requirements and the ability to comply with FAA and military regulations pertaining to hazards to air navigation must be demonstrated.

 Transportation Plan for Construction and Operation Phases.
 Indicate by description and map what roads the project will utilize during the construction and operation/maintenance phases of the project, along with their existing surfacing and condition.
 Specify any new roads and proposed upgrades or improvements needed to the existing road system to serve the project (both the construction and O&M periods)—remember to identify needed bridges, culverts, livestock fence crossings (gates and cattle guards), etc. Also identify all areas where modification of the topography is anticipated (cutting/filling) to construct or improve the roadways.
 Address road improvement, restoration or maintenance needs associated with the construction, ongoing maintenance/repair, and potential dismantling of the project.
 Provide projected traffic counts for the construction period, broken down by the general type/size of vehicles, and identify approximately how many trips will have oversized or overweight loads.
-If significant impacts to the transportation system are anticipated, the County may require financial guarantees to ensure proper repair/restoration of roadways or other infrastructure damaged or degraded during construction or dismantling of the project.
+If significant impacts to the transportation system are anticipated, the County shall require financial guarantees to ensure proper repair/restoration of roadways or other infrastructure damaged or degraded during construction or dismantling of the project.
 In such case, the "before" conditions of the roadways and other infrastructure must be documented through appropriate methods such as videos, photos, and written records, to provide a proper reference for restoration.
 The Board of County Commissioners and the State of Wyoming Department of Transportation may require the applicant to enter into a reasonable road use agreement for the use of county roads or state highways prior to construction of the facility.

 Public Safety.
 Identify and address any known or suspected potential hazards to adjacent properties, public roadways, communities, aviation, etc., that may be created by the project.